futape/search/README.md

 To create your own searchable, you may either implement the `SearchableInterface` or extend the `AbstractSearchable` class.
-When extending the `AbstractSearchable`, the only method to implement is `initMatcherValues`, which is called by the constructor and should populate the `$matcherValues` property.
+When extending the `AbstractSearchable`, the only method to implement is `initMatcherValues`, which is called by the constructor and should populate the matcher values by calling the `registerMatcherValue` method.
 You may do something like below.

 ```php
 use Futape\Search\AbstractSearchable;